gedeschaines/tutorial2x/README.md

 ### 2. Summary of tutorial2bobs.py Results ###

-Since the derived equations of motion (eqom) for an idealized pendulum system neglects the contribution of mass moments of inertia, unlike the physical system modelled with ODE, the integrated solution of the differential eqom are unlikely to match that from ODE.
+Since the derived equations of motion (eqom) for an idealized pendulum system neglects the contribution of mass moments of inertia, unlike the physical system modeled with ODE, the integrated solution of the differential eqom are unlikely to match that from ODE.
 This can be obviously seen in plots of body/mass linear and angular velocities vs time as presented in subsection 1.b above and 2.b below.
 However, the derived equations of motion for a non-idealized pendulum system which accounts for mass moments of inertia should closely match that from ODE as shown in the figures presented in subsection 2.c below.

 #### <u>2.a Linearized, idealized Differential Equations of Motion</u> ####